Get Your Free 2023 Vacation Guide

 Wild Olive

-What it's known for: Regional Italian dishes sourced from local ingredients make this cozy restaurant in the lush farms of the Lowcountry a must-try.
+What it's known for: Regional Italian dishes sourced from local ingredients are a specialty at Wild Olive.
 House-made pasta and house-cured salumi shine here, as does whatever is growing in the fields nearby.
 You'll definitely want to come back.

 Style: Italian, farm-to-table, family-friendly